It’s never too late to go to a tax agent and prepare all the necessary forecasts and start planning your finances effectively.

 However, you also need to know that this period is also crucial for another important thing; tax planning.
 The earlier you start planning your tax, the lower taxes you pay at the end of financial year.
 Tax Planning not only helps you minimize your taxable income, but it also helps reduce your financial risks, thus stabilizing your financial conditions throughout the year.

-The first step to tax planning is reducing your taxable income while planning your income and expenses properly, so as to attract less taxes and more money in your favour.
+The first step to tax planning is reducing your taxable income while planning your income and expenses properly, to attract less taxes and more money in your favour.

 Following are some basic tips to be considered before you file your income tax return 2019, in order to reduce your taxable income: